[2 MIN READ]

 Will an umbilical hernia go away?

 In most cases, an umbilical hernia will go away by itself.
-This requires closure of the ring of muscles that allowed the tissue protrusion at birth, and may take a few years.
+This requires closure of the ring of muscles that allowed the tissue protrusion at birth, which may take a few years.

 If the hernia does not go away by the time a child is 3 to 5 years old, we usually recommend that it be repaired.